wasamasa/firestarter/README.rst

   away with the most glaring problem of ``M-x compile``, not being re-run on save, but shares its other issues
 - `previewing-mode <https://github.com/crowding/previewing-mode>`_
-  targets a similiar problem, but has lots of overlap with this mode, perhaps it's got ideas worth stealing.
+  targets a similar problem, but has lots of overlap with this mode, perhaps it's got ideas worth stealing.